Structure of a Neuron

 The most common way information is transmitted is through a single neuron electrically and then transmitted to the target cell chemically.
 The structure of neurons is designed for the most efficient transmission of these signals.

-Anatomy of a Neuron
+The Structure of a Neuron

 Although neurons look complicated, their design is actually quite simple.
 The neuron is broken up into two major regions: